nodejs/benchmarking/benchmarks/README.md

 The website for (e) is built by mirroring the content of https://github.com/nodejs/benchmarking/tree/master/www and then adding the lastest charts by pulling them from /home/benchmark/charts the benchmark data machine.
-These two steps are done by the www build infrastructure. **This step is still to be put in place**.
+These two steps are done by the www build infrastructure.

 # Adding Benchmarks